Topamax: 7 things you should know

 - Reduced ability to sweat and increased body temperature.
 This is more likely to occur in children, especially in hot weather or when used in conjunction with other drugs that also raise body temperature (such as acetazolamide or hyoscine).
 Hypothermia (low body temperature) has also been reported when Topamax is taken in conjunction with valproate.

-- Confusion, difficulty with concentration/attention, forgetfulness, speech or language difficulties, depression or mood problems, flushing, fever, tiredness, fatigue, weight decrease and tingling of the extremities are common side effects.
+- Confusion, difficulty with concentration/attention, forgetfulness, speech or language difficulties, depression or mood problems, flushing, fever, tiredness, fatigue, weight decrease, or tingling of the extremities are common side effects.
+Visual field disturbances have been reported following Topamax use.
+Most cases were reversible when the drug was stopped.

 - Rarely, Topamax has been associated with sudden unexplained death.